JanBancerewicz/Game_of_life/README.md

 ## Usage
 1. **Starting the Application**:
 - Run the application using the command above.
-- The main window will appear with an empty grid.
+- The prompt window will appear with an empty grid.
--

 2. **Setting Up the Grid**:

-- Click on the grid cells to toggle between alive (black) and dead (white) states.
+- Choose the board type (hex/normal).
-- Use the "Clear" button to reset the grid to all dead cells.
+- Type the window size to the command prompt.
--
+- Start the game.

 3. **Simulation Control**:

-- Click "Start" to begin the simulation.
-- Click "Pause" to pause the simulation.
+- Click on an empty cell to spawn a chosen organism.
+- Choose a direction of human movement.
-- Click "Reset" to stop the simulation and clear the grid.
+- Click "Special Ability" button to activate the flames around the human.
+- Save and load the game state into the savefile.
+- Enjoy the game!

 ## License
 This project is licensed under the MIT License.
 See the [License](LICENSE) file for details.